microsoft/azurelinux/toolkit/docs/building/building.md

 #### Source Hashes

 The build system also enforces hash checking for sources when packaging SRPMs.
-For a given `*.spec` file a hash of each source is recorded in `*.signatures.json`.
-The build system will attempt to find a source which matches the recorded hash.
-If you change a source the signature file can be updated by setting `SRPM_FILE_SIGNATURE_HANDLING=update`, or invoking the `sha256sum` command and manually editing the signature file.
+For a given `*.spec` file, a hash of each source is recorded in `*.signatures.json`.
+The build system will attempt to find a source that matches the recorded hash.
+If you change a source, the signature file can be updated by setting `SRPM_FILE_SIGNATURE_HANDLING=update`, or by invoking the `sha256sum` command and manually editing the signature file.

 ```bash
 # Just update the intermediate SRPMs and their source signatures by using the input-srpms target